 - High heat!
 400°F is the perfect temperature to crisp up that skin without burning.

 When you follow my techniques, you get perfect crispy-baked wings each and every time that hold up to any type of wing sauce!
-If you would rather air fry your wings, I also include temperature and time instructions for that method in the lemon pepper wing recipe linked below.
+If you would rather air fry your wings, I also include temperature and time instructions for that method in my lemon pepper wet wing recipe linked below.
+Don’t forget the homemade ranch!

 Other Tasty Game-Day Recipes You’ll Love!